NVIDIA/NeMo/examples/speaker_tasks/diarization/README.md

 If you want to use a neural diarizer model (e.g., MSDD model), specify the name of the neural diarizer model, then the script will download the model from NGC.
 Currently, we support 'diar_msdd_telephonic'.

-Note that you should not specify a scale setting that does not match with MSDD model.
+Note that you should not specify a scale setting that does not match with the MSDD model you are using.
 For example, `diar_msdd_telephonic` model is based on 5 scales as in the configs in model configs.

 `diarizer.speaker_embeddings.model_path='diar_msdd_telephonic'